nestordemeure/shelly/prompt.md

 - Use this for commands with pipes, redirections, or command chaining (e.g., `ps aux | grep python`, `echo "test" > file.txt`)
 - Use this for shell constructs like loops, conditionals, functions, or variable assignments
 - Use this when multiple commands depend on each other

+**man**: Get manual page information for a command
+- **ALWAYS use this before calling complex commands** whose parameters vary by system or have many options (e.g., ffmpeg, slurm commands, etc.)
+- Use this when a command failed due to wrong parameters to understand correct usage
+- Use this to understand command syntax, available flags, and system-specific behavior

 Important guidelines:
 - **ALWAYS give a ONE-LINE introduction before code** - be extremely concise